githubLewis/Football-data-analysis/README.md

 Collection of scripts used to generate analysis of football statistics.

 ### poisson.py
-Generates a poisson graph jpg for each team in the file
+Generates a poisson graph jpg for each team in the file.

 ![Southampton Poisson](/outputs/examples/Southampton.jpg?raw=true)

 ### tabela.py
+Generates a league table.

+### averages.py
-Generates a league table and a rolling average graph (shots on goal, shots on target, corners) for a named (via input) team.
+Generates a rolling average graph (shots on goal, shots on target, corners) for each team in the file.

 ![Southampton Averages](/outputs/examples/Southampton_avg.jpg?raw=true)